 We understand that a residential course extends beyond activities and ensure that support staff and tutorial staff are fully involved with resident groups to give them the best experience we can.
 Whether it’s climbing a mountain, keeping the centre clean, cooking meals, managing the grounds or the liaison process we will always seek to be as supportive as possible and do the best we can.

-All staff are First Aid trained, are DBS checked and qualifications relevant to their roles.
+All staff are First Aid trained, and have qualifications relevant to their roles.
+We take safeguarding very seriously and as such all staff have undergone a safer recruitment process.
 We encourage all staff to take an active part in meetings, staff training, safety, risk assessment and centre development

 We feel it is important that our tutorial staff at Plas Gwynant should be trained practitioners in the field and they should be highly committed and engaged educators who have excellent skills across a range of areas – including facilitation, teaching and technical instructional skills.
 We also believe it is essential that they are enthusiastic and passionate about working with and the education of young people.